brentschneider/JSCodeNotes/README.md

 ~~~

-A front-end developer is typically designs and develops web sites, web applications, or native applications running on web technologies.
+A front-end developer typically designs and develops web sites, web applications,
+or native applications running on web technologies.

-The generic job title  describes a developer who is skilled to some degree at HTML, CSS, DOM, and JavaScript and implementing these technologies on the web platform.
+The generic job title  describes a developer who is skilled to some degree at HTML,
+CSS, DOM, and JavaScript and implementing these technologies on the web platform.

-(Note: A developer who builds everything was once called a "web master" but as of late these rare and mythical developers are called "full-stack developers").
+(Note: A developer who builds everything was once called a "web master" but as of
+late these rare and mythical developers are called "full-stack developers").